Postdoctoral researcher at the Chair of Human Resource Management and Personnel Economics at RWTH Aachen University;

 - Ethnic disparities in labor market outcomes: Evidence from Germany

-- Beliefs, belief accuracy, and hiring discrimination: Evidence from a survey experiment
+- Beliefs, belief (in-)accuracy, and hiring discrimination: Evidence from a survey experiment

 - The role of personality for gender gaps in political interest and activities

-- Is labor market discrimination explained by statistical differences in unobserved characteristics of applicants?
+- Labor market discrimination and statistical differences in unobserved characteristics of applicants

 Positional preferences and narcissism : evidence from 'money burning' dictator games

 The Impact of Minimum Wages on Well-Being : Evidence from a Quasi-experiment in Germany

 In: Journal of happiness studies, 21 (7), 2669-2692, 2019